 Barbell Front Raises | Barbell Drag Curl | DB Step-up |

-Is A 3 Day PPL Split Enough to Build Muscle?
+Is Training 3 Days a Week Enough to Build Muscle?

 Yes, you can build muscle with a 3 day push pull legs workout schedule.
 However, you have to be consistent throughout the months and years.
 Usually, it takes three months to see noticeable results.
 So you’ll have to keep patience, lift heavy, and eat nutritious foods.